xierui0423/jenkins-test/README.md

 * webpack-cli
 * webpack-dev-server
 * webpack-merge
     * used to merge webpack configs so that we can create environments specific configs from the base/common config

 * clean-webpack-plugin
     * wp plugin to clean build folder before each build
 * copy-webpack-plugin
     * wp plugin to copy things like static assets to the build folders
 * extract-text-webpack-plugin
     * wp plugin to abstrct css to files
 * html-webpack-plugin
-  * wp plugin to create html from templat´and auto-connet with js and css bundles
+  * w p plugin to create html from templat´and auto-connet with js and css bundles
 * loaders for different file types, the details can be found in /webpack.common.js
     * css
         * css-loader
         * sass-loader
         * postcss-loader
     * js
         * babel-loader
     * html
         * pug-loader
     * static assets (fonts, images, etc.)
         * file-loader

 ### linters
 * [husky](https://github.com/typicode/husky)
     * tool to config git hooks
 * [@commitlint/cli](https://conventional-changelog.github.io/commitlint/#/)
     * commit message checker
 * [@commitlint/config-conventional](https://www.conventionalcommits.org/en/v1.0.0-beta.2/)
     * commit message base rulesets
 * [eslint](https://eslint.org/)
     * the pluggable linting utility for JavaScript and JSX
 * [eslint-config-airbnb-base](https://github.com/airbnb/javascript)
     * airbnb js coding conventions which we follow in IDC
 * eslint-plugin-import
     * allow ES6 import to eslint
 * [stylelint](https://stylelint.io/)
     * a mighty, modern linter that helps you avoid errors and enforce conventions in your styles.
 * [stylelint-scss](https://github.com/kristerkari/stylelint-scss)
     * the scss lint rules we follow

 ### compilation tools
 * the tools used to build plugs which can consume yaml data files to feed pug templates
     * fs-extra
     * glob
     * deepmerge
     * js-yaml